 Founder’s Story

-In August 2010, she made the controversial decision to undergo limb lengthening treatment, making her gain over eight inches in height.
+In August 2010, she decided to undergo limb lengthening treatment, which made her gain over eight inches in height.
 This treatment also corrected the severe bowing (common for achondroplasia) in her legs.
-After her first lengthening, she went on to lengthen her arms and legs again, this time with a new technique where a telescoping rod is implanted into the bone making the procedure less invasive.
+After her first lengthening, she went on to lengthen her arms and legs again with a new technique where a telescoping rod is implanted into the bone, making the procedure less invasive.
 This treatment tremendously improved her overall function, mobility, and independence.

-Throughout her surgical treatment journey, Chandler shared her entire experience online, while in the height of social media.
-By sharing her experience, she gained quite a following there had never been anyone with achondroplasia before who shared their experience with limb lengthening in real-time.
+Throughout her surgical treatment journey, Chandler shared her entire experience online at the height of social media.
+By sharing her experience, she gained quite a following; there had never been anyone with achondroplasia before who shared their experience with limb lengthening in real-time.
 (Most patient stories came from after the fact.)
-In the process of sharing her experience, she developed a bigger passion for helping others with the same condition as her and to seek different treatment options for their diagnosis.
+While sharing her experience, she developed a passion for advocating for others with skeletal dysplasias who were seeking surgical and pharmaceutical treatment options.